camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 # The SpringProcessApplication

 **Supported on:** JVM, Apache Tomcat.
-The spring process application is currently not supported on JBoss AS 7/Wildfly 8
+The Spring process application is currently not supported on JBoss AS 7/Wildfly 8

 **Packaging:** JAR, WAR, EAR